 Everyone's tax situation is different, so you should always consult with your tax advisor before assessing your specific tax situation.
-For most, mortgage interest payments are tax deductible.
-The part of your mortgage payments that goes directly to paying down your mortgage balance is not.
+For most, mortgage interest payments are tax-deductible.
+The part of your mortgage payments that go directly to paying down your mortgage balance is not.
 In addition, up to $10,000 in property and state taxes are also deductible.

 But taxes are complicated.
-Just because something is tax deductible, does not mean you will automatically receive a refund.
-Instead of listing all of your deductions, households can elect to take what's called the 'standard deduction'.
+Just because something is tax-deductible does not mean you will automatically receive a refund.
+Instead of listing all of your deductions, households can elect to take what's called the “standard deduction.”
 In 2018, this is $12,000 for individual filers and $24,000 for married couples filing jointly.
-On a home that's more than $400,000, as a married couple, you will likely receive a bigger deduction by listing out all of your paid interest and property taxes instead of taking the standard deduction.
+On a home that costs more than $400,000, as a married couple, you will likely receive a bigger deduction by listing out all of your paid interest and property taxes instead of taking the standard deduction.